 Swiss Life is a highly regulated international financial group with a broad variety of stakeholders.
-Hence, its internal governance accepts only a low level of tax risk appetite, which must be monitored and reported to Group tax.
-Tax risk is considered part of the Group's wider internal control system (ICS).
+Hence, its internal governance accepts only a low level of tax risk appetite, which must be monitored and reported to Group Tax.
+Tax risks are considered as part of the Group's wider internal control system (ICS).
 It involves the identification and assessment of a number of potential tax risks as well as the controls required to mitigate those risks and ensure they fall within approved risk appetite.